Aaron98990/ways-of-the-game/goals.md

 >
 > When a goal has been scored but the ball appears still to be in play, the assistant referee must first raise the flag to attract the referee’s attention then continue with the normal goal procedure of running quickly 25–30 metres along the touchline towards the halfway line.
 >
-> On occasions when the whole of the ball does not cross the goal line and play continues as normal because a goal has not been scored, the referee must make eye contact with the assistant referee and if necessary give a discreet hand signal.
+> On occasions when the whole of the ball does not cross the goal line and play continues as normal because a goal has not been scored, the referee must make eye contact with the assistant referee and if necessary give a discreet hand signal. _Guidelines for Match Officials_
->
-> - Guidelines for Match Officials

 - [The assistant referee should of raised their flag then run along the touchline rather than the referee stopping play to ask the assistant referee if the ball entered the goal. ](https://youtu.be/DK66w4_vBiI?t=701)
 - [The assistant referee raises their flag then runs along the touch line on a not clear goal.](https://youtu.be/8XVcUWf562k?feature=shared&t=294)